Kursulla/ExpandableTextView/README.md

 ## ExpandableTextView

-_small TextView variation that enable you to limit text int textview and offer "ReadMore" button._
+_small View variation that enable you to limit text int view and offer "ReadMore button"._

 ----